theartofcomputerprogramming/meetup/20210123_taocp_20_binary_trees/README.md

 The first supplement is *Fascicle 1, MMIX*, a booklet written by Knuth describing the computer and its assembly programming language.
 It replaces Sections 1.3 and 1.4 of *Chapter 1, Basic Concepts*.
 The section numbers in the fascicle have a prime (') suffix to distinguish them from the originals, e.g. fascicle section 1.3.1' replaces TAOCP section 1.3.1.

+The second supplement is *The MMIX Supplement* by Martin Ruckert that has **MMIX** versions of all programs and content in TAOCP that currently refer to the older **MIX** computer.
+It uses the same section numbers as in TAOCP with page references and text snippets from TAOCP to help sync the **MMIX** version of the content with its location in TAOCP.

 ## Chat Copy

 **Zartaj Majeed** 2:09 PM\